georust/robust/README.md

 ## Visualize

-Below are visualizations comparing naive and robust predicates implementations.
+Below are visualizations comparing naive and robust predicate implementations.
 To learn how these images were generated and how to interpret them, see [`examples/predicate-map/README.md`](examples/predicate-map/README.md).

 |            | Naive                   | Robust                   |
 |------------|-------------------------|--------------------------|